-North Korea fires ballistic missile into Sea of Japan
+North Korea fires two ballistic missiles as election campaign kicks off in Japan

 Kim is set to visit Seoul later this week to continue discussions on North Korea.

-Tuesday’s missile launch also came as the three countries’ intelligence chiefs held a closed-door trilateral meeting in Seoul to discuss the North and other pending issues, the Yonhap news agency reported.
+Tuesday’s missile launches also came as the three countries’ intelligence chiefs held a closed-door trilateral meeting in Seoul to discuss the North and other pending issues, the Yonhap news agency reported.

 In recent weeks, North Korea has tested a range of increasingly powerful new weapons systems.
 These have included a long-range cruise missile believed to be capable of delivering a nuclear bomb to Japan, as well as a train-launched weapon and what the North said was a hypersonic gliding vehicle.
 All are believed to represent progress in Pyongyang’s quest to defeat missile defenses.